dougeby/IntuneDocs/InTuneDocs/EndUser/enroll-your-device-in-intune-macos.md

 # Enroll your macOS device in Intune

 Getting access to your organization’s apps, data, and resources makes it possible for you to do your job.
 If you're using a macOS device at work, this means installing a __Management Profile__.
-This is simply a file set up by your IT administrator that loads settings and access information onto your Mac.
+This is simply a file set up by your IT admin that loads settings and access information onto your Mac.
 Want to know more?
-Find out [what happens when you install the Company Portal app and enroll your device in Intune](what-happens-if-you-install-the-company-portal-app-and-enroll-your-device-in-intune-ios.md).
+Find out [what happens when you install the Company Portal app and enroll your device in Intune](what-happens-if-you-install-the-company-portal-app-and-enroll-your-device-in-intune-ios.md)

   > [!NOTE]
   > If you're actually trying to enroll an iOS device, such as an iPhone or iPad, [try these instructions instead](enroll-your-device-in-intune-ios.md).